aerrata/journal/src/content/posts/setting-up-dotfiles.md

 ### **Step 3: Managing Dotfiles**

-With the setup complete, you can now use the `config` alias to track files in your `$HOME` directory.
+With the setup complete, you can now use the `config` alias to track files in your `$HOME` directory

-1. Check the repository's status:
+1. Check the repository's status

    ```shell
    config status